 In partnership with Equisafety

 Sometimes there just aren’t enough hours in the day to ride more than one horse.
-Especially at this time of year, when the light fades fast but you still have more than one equine needing exercise.
 In this situation, being able to take both out at the same time — riding one and leading the other — is invaluable.

 If you’ve ever been to a polo match, you’ll notice that the grooms often ride a pony while leading two or more during the warm up before a game.
 This is because with so many horses to exercise, it simply isn’t possible to have enough riders to ride each horse.
 Riding and leading is also commonly seen on big yards where there are lots of horses to exercise every day.